VigneshwaranBS/Clustering_in_machine_learning_from_scratch/README.md

 Navigate to the repository directory.
 Open the terminal and run the command python clustering.ipynb.
 The script will load the sample dataset from data.csv and apply the K-means algorithm with K=3 using Scikit-learn.
-The script will plot the resulting clusters and save the plot as output.png in the same directory.
-## Customization
-You can customize the K-means algorithm by changing the following parameters in the k_means_sklearn.py file:

-n_clusters: The number of clusters.
-max_iter: The maximum number of iterations to perform.
-tol: The tolerance for convergence.

 ## Limitations
 The limitations of the K-means algorithm using Scikit-learn are the same as those of the K-means algorithm from scratch.
 In addition, Scikit-learn has some limitations: